catalyst-cloud/catalystcloud-docs/source/block-storage/using-snapshots.rst

 ..
 Note::

-  You must have :ref:`sourced an openrc file<source-rc-file>` before you can use any of the following methods to create a snapshot.
+  You must have :ref:`sourced an OpenRC file<source-rc-file>` before you can use any of the following methods to create a snapshot.

 The following command will create a snapshot of a volume that is not